carlosivanr/hugo_website/content/guides/anova/2021-05-18-welchs-anova/index.en.markdown

 </style>

 When the homogeneity of variance assumption is violated for a one-way ANOVA, a Welch's ANOVA can be conducted instead.
 One limitation for the Welch's ANOVA is that it is restricted to data with only one explanatory factor (i.e. one-way between-subjects designs).
-This guide covers how to test for normality, homogeneity of variance and how to conduct a Welch's ANOVA followed by the appropriate post-hoc tests with the jmv and rstatix packages.
-The same example data from the [one-way ANOVA](/guides/anova/one-way-anova) is used here.
+This guide covers how to test for normality, homogeneity of variance and how to conduct a Welch's ANOVA followed by the appropriate post hoc tests with the jmv and rstatix packages.
+The same example data from the [one-way ANOVA](/guides/anova/one-way-anova) are used here.

 ### Perform ANOVA tests {#tests}
 <!-- -----------------------TABS---------------------------------- -->